karakays/cka/README.md

 Service types

+* ClusterIP (default)
+    - cluster-internal service.

 * NodePort
-    - Binds service to the node at a static port.
-Application can be accessed at <node-ip>:<node-port>.
-Service is exposed on *every* node in the cluster.
-The pod does not necessarily run on the same node the request is made. k8s is aware of pods and forward request to one of them.

-* ClusterIP (default)
-    - VIP of the service. service can be reached through ClusterIP or by service name (DNS).
-This establishes service-discovery.
+    - Binds a static port *on each* node to the service. `ClusterIP` service is automatically created.
+The intention is to let applications be accessed externally (outside cluster) at <node-ip>:<node-port>.
+This is similar to port publishing in docker.

 * LoadBalancer
-    - External load balancing.
-Integrate with native load balancers provided by supported cloud platforms.
+    - Exposes service externally using cloud provider's load balancer (for insance AWS ELB).
 Cloud provider is responsible assigning an external IP for the load balancer.
+Cloud provider is also responsible for load balancing algorithm.